oscarotero/semantic-html/README.md

 # Semantic HTML

-Collection of semantic html use cases:
+Collection of semantic and accessible html use cases:

 * [Page](html/page.md).
 Minimum html code required for any webpage